awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 ### **Output**

-Returns a JSON object `feedback` containing items.
-Each item will contain translated text and a link to its corresponding synthesized audio file.
+Returns a JSON object with one property: `feedback`. `feedback` is an array of objects that contain 4 properties:
+- sentiment - "POSITIVE" | "NEGATIVE" | "NEUTRAL"
+- text - The original text translated to the destination language.
+(French by default)
+- audioUrl - The S3 object key for the synthesized audio file.
+- imageUrl - The original uploaded image.

 For example: